khatharsis42/jukebox-ultra-nrv/README.md

-# Jukebox Ultra NRV mkIV
+# Jukebox Ultra NRV mkV
 ## Prerequisites

 This application assumes it runs on Linux using Alsa.

-`python3, python-flask, python-requests,  mpv, youtube-dl, alsa-utils, python3-pip` have to be installed.
+`python3, python-flask, python-requests,  mpv, youtube-dl, alsa-utils, python3-pip` and `libmpv-dev` have to be installed.
 Also from pip, get `pyalsaaudio`, `youtube_dl`, `passlib`, `flask-WTF` and `flask-table`.

 ## Installation